JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_1.md

 1. **Projection and Splitting**: The input is first projected into query (q), key (k), and value (v) representations using a single linear projection (`qkv_proj`), which is then split.
 2. **Multi-head Reshaping**: The q, k, and v tensors are reshaped to separate the heads and prepare for the attention computation.
 3. **Attention Mask**: A causal mask is created to ensure that each position can only attend to previous positions.
 4. **Scaled Dot-Product Attention**: The core attention computation is performed.

-    FYI, MLX provides a faster optimized version of this operation:
+Alternatively, you can use a faster, optimized version of this operation available in mlx.core.fast:

     ```python
     # This: